Kiso Valley

 Facts & Figures

 The Kiso Valley has a length of app.
-60km.
-It is located in the southwestern part of the Nagano Prefecture.
-The alpine and densely forested area is crossed by the Nakasendo Route, a former post road.
-This route connected Kyoto with Edo (Tokyo city).
-Kiso Valley's main attractions are the beautiful nature and the old restored towns.
+60km and follows the Kiso River from the north to the south.
+It is located in the southwestern part of the Nagano Prefecture surrounded by the Central Alps and Mount Ontake, Japan’s second tallest volcano after Mt.
+Fuji.
+The alpine and densely forested area is crossed by the historic Nakasendo Route (means path through mountains), a former merchant road.

 Since 2004 I have traveled nearly every year to Japan.
 The rail pass made my life easier to discover all those amazing places in my favorite country.